-- Via service interface (CDI-RJ45)

-- Via PROFINET

-- 1. Depending on the housing version, loosen the securing clamp or fixing screw of the housing cover.
+- Via service interface (CDI-RJ45) - Via PROFINET - 1.
+Depending on the housing version, loosen the securing clamp or fixing screw of the housing cover. - 2.
+Depending on the housing version, unscrew or open the housing cover and disconnect the local display from the main electronics module where necessary →

-Setting the write protection switch on the main electronics module to the On position enables hardware write protection.
-Setting the write protection switch on the main electronics module to the Off position (factory setting) disables hardware write protection.
+Setting the write protection switch on the main electronics module to the $\mathbf{On}$ position enables hardware write protection.
+Setting the write protection switch on the main electronics module to the $\mathbf{Off}$ position (factory setting) disables hardware write protection.

-- If hardware write protection is enabled: the Locking status parameter displays the Hardware locked option ; if disabled, the Locking status parameter does not display any option . - 4.
+- If hardware write protection is enabled: the Locking status parameter displays the Hardware locked option; if disabled, the Locking status parameter does not display any option. - 4.
 Reverse the removal procedure to reassemble the transmitter.